karagenc/cc4echo/README.md

 `Context` has functions that are dangerous to be executed from multiple goroutines.
 For example have a look at [Request](https://github.com/labstack/echo/blob/0ce73028d0815e0ecec80964cc2da42d98fafa33/context.go#L231) and [SetRequest](https://github.com/labstack/echo/blob/0ce73028d0815e0ecec80964cc2da42d98fafa33/context.go#L235).

 Add the route below to your code and compile with race detector enabled: `go build -race`.
-Then send an HTTP request to it and see what happens.
+Then send an HTTP request to it, and see what happens.

 ```go
 func(c echo.Context) error {